likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ## Configure RGWs in DC1

-Edit the `all.yml` file in ceph-ansible node for DC1 and add the following lines to the override section:
+Edit the `all.yml` file in ceph-ansible node for DC1 and add the following lines at the end of the override section:
  ```
 [root@bastion ~]# vim ~/dc1/ceph-ansible/group_vars/all.yml
   client.rgw.cepha: